klprint/TrypRNAseq/README.md

 Be careful that you have enough storage capacity, since the pipeline stores intermediate files (that you can review the process afterwards).
 This means, you should provide at least 400GB of storage (high estimation, depending on your raw read-files' size).

 ## Licence
 This pipeline was created by Kevin Leiss of the [Clayton lab](http://www.zmbh.uni-heidelberg.de/clayton/default.shtml) (ZMBH, Centre for Molecular Biology Heidelberg, Germany).
+Individual parts are developed by Clementine Merce and Elisha Muchunga.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">TrypRNAseq</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/klprint/TrypRNAseq" property="cc:attributionName" rel="cc:attributionURL">Kevin Leiss</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.